NikKowPHP/social-brain/TASKS.md

-- [x] Fix structural flaw: Front-loaded with "How-To" Instructions Before the "Why."
-- [x] Fix narrative flaw: The Protagonist is Introduced as a Concept Before a Person.
-- [x] Fix character development flaw: Characters risk feeling like one-dimensional archetypes.
+- [x] Refactor the introduction to reduce cognitive overload by delaying the reveal of the full toolkit and character profiles.
+- [x] Relocate and rephrase the "CRITICAL WARNING" from the introduction to a new appendix to improve narrative flow and soften its tone.
-- [x] Fix character development flaw: Maria's internal journey feels too linear and competent.
+- [x] Enhance character development by integrating hidden depths and giving the antagonist a more complex motivation.
-- [x] Fix plot flaw: The stakes of the "Phoenix Project" are vague.
-- [x] Fix structure flaw: An anticlimactic ending to the central conflict.
+- [x] Improve narrative momentum by introducing a "ticking clock" and making the story's climax more emotionally satisfying.